 Grotesque finishing moves are a headline feature that are used, as the name suggests, to finish characters off.
 Mortal Kombat is known for its startlingly gory finishing moves.

-Other games in the genre include the Street Fighter and Tekken games.
+Other games in the genre include the Street Fighter and Tekken games.2.
+Story

-While Mortal Kombat X has something of a story about good versus evil, the framework is similar to that of most fighting games, with the player facing one character after another in progressively more difficult fights.
+While Mortal Kombat X has something of a story about good versus evil, the framework is similar to that of most fighting games, with the player facing one character after another in progressively more difficult fights.3.
+Developer

-Developer NetherRealm Studios also made previous fighting games Mortal Kombat (2011) and Injustice: Gods Among Us (2013).
+Developer NetherRealm Studios also made previous fighting games Mortal Kombat (2011) and Injustice: Gods Among Us (2013).4.
+Format

 Mortal Kombat X is available for PC, PS4, and Xbox One, and a version for PS3 and Xbox 360 is due later this year.
 It costs between £35 and £50 depending on platform.
-To play online on either PS4 or Xbox One you’ll need a subscription to PlayStation Plus or Xbox Live Gold.
+To play online on either PS4 or Xbox One you’ll need a subscription to PlayStation Plus or Xbox Live Gold.5.
+Duration and Difficulty

 Because of its emphasis on skill and multiplayer, Mortal Kombat X is a very replayable game, so players are unlikely to finish the story mode and be done with it.